StockManagementLabs/atum-rest-api-docs/source/includes/wp-api-v3/_orders.md

 # Orders #

+This endpoint is an extension of the official WC's orders enndpoint with extra info added by ATUM and/or its add-ons.
+You can identify the ATUM data with the corresponding labels.

 The orders API allows you to create, view, update, and delete individual, or a batch, of orders.

 ## Order properties ##